p2rathod/p2rathod.github.io/_posts/2019-10-15-building-partnerships-and-integrations.md

 ## Challenges

 While I wish each partnership was easy, it turns out that there are challenges at each step.
-The chart below mentions a few of them, and while I won't go into too much detail, it's important to actively plan against each negative outcome as you move along.
+The chart below mentions a few of them, and while I won't go into too much detail, it's important to create contingency plans against each negative outcome as you move along the model.

 ![Integration Roadmap]({{site.url}}/assets/images/posts/product/integration_challenges.png)